Quantcast

 Further studies have shown that there is an increased risk of cardiovascular disease with chronic sinusitis, such as a 2022 study by the International Rhinologic Society.

 Dr. Oberman earned his bachelor's degree from Boston College, according to Frederick Breathe Free's website.
 He pursued his graduate studies at Tufts Medical School through the Navy Health Professions Scholarship Program, a program similar to ROTC for aspiring medical professionals.
 After completing medical school, he began a career in the Navy, which spanned until his retirement in 2017, when he entered the field of comprehensive Ear, Nose, and Throat (ENT) medicine.
-He is currently the only physician performing balloon sinuplasty procedures in Maryland.

 !RECEIVE ALERTS